JeromeFitz/react-instafeed/README.md

 - - `least-commented` - Lowest # of comments to highest.
 - - `random` - Random order.
 - `target` - The ID of a DOM element you want to add the images to.
+- - This can be to whatever you via `instafeedTarget`
 - `template` - Custom HTML template to use for images.

 In `template` do not use className (React), HTML standards apply.